mcmodbrowser/mcmodbrowser.github.io/README.md

 # mcmodbrowser

-An alternate search interface for CurseForge that lets you filter mods by game version properly.
+An alternate search interface for [CurseForge](https://www.curseforge.com/minecraft/mc-mods) that lets you filter Minecraft mods by game version properly.
 Unlike the official interface, it sorts mods according to when they received updates for your selected game version specifically.

 Available **[here](https://mcmodbrowser.github.io)**.